nmasse-itix/soapui/README.md

  - Liquid Enabled: unchecked
  - Handler: *Leave empty*

-In the content, make sure to have at the top at least:
+In the content, make sure to have at the top of your page:
 ```
 <link rel="stylesheet" type="text/css" href="/css/soapui.css">
 <script type='text/javascript' src='/javascripts/jquery.soap.js'></script>